deconst/deconst-docs/running/architecture.rst

   presenter
     Accept HTTP requests from users.
-Map the requested :term:`presented URL` to :term:`content ID` by querying the :term:`mapping service`, then access the requested content using the :term:`content service`.
-Inject the content into an approriate :term:`layout` and send the final HTML back in an HTTP response.
+Map the requested :term:`presented URL` to :term:`content ID` by querying the :term:`mapping service`, then access the requested :term:`metadata envelope` using the :term:`content service`.
+Inject the envelope into an approriate :term:`layout` and send the final HTML back in an HTTP response.